 If Copenhagen is any indication, more cyclists and cycling infrastructure can only make things better in the big city.
 And yet, you often see a lot of indifference or opposition in cities that haven’t begun the switch to a bicycle city yet.
 It can be a huge obstacle for people all around the world who want to push their municipality to embrace cyclists and work with them.

 Cycling has all kinds of benefits for the individual, of course.
 It’s efficient (as efficient as a car in a city, when traffic is factored in), healthy, and safe.
 Besides, cyclists save a pretty penny on gas and car payments.
 However, cyclists can also mean good news for big businesses as well, from helping you have a more efficient and healthy staff to helping you network with other bigwigs.

-So, all you corporate suits, listen well.
-Below, we’ve compiled a list of the 13 reasons why big businesses should welcome and support cyclists.
+So, all you corporate suits, listen up.
+I’ve compiled a list of the 13 reasons why big businesses should welcome and support amazing cyclists.